fbpx

 Understanding energy flow through ecosystems is critical for understanding patterns of biodiversity and ecosystem function.
 Alteration of riverine flows can modify the structure and function of ecosystems, changing the availability and quality of food for animals.

 Research carried out within the Environmental Water Knowledge and Research (EWKR) and Flow-MER programs has sought to improve our understanding of the complex relationship between hydrology and aquatic food webs.
-Our research is exploring the development of a Basin-scale bioenergetic food web model that integrates knowledge of Basin food webs with long-term monitoring data, to provide estimates of the contribution that environmental water is making to the biomass of key taxa groups.
-Using an example from the Lachlan river system, we’re demonstrating how returning water for the environment can help restore and maintain essential food web functions and the health of our ecosystems.
+Our research has explored the development of a Basin-scale bioenergetic food web model that integrates knowledge of Basin food webs with long-term monitoring data, to provide estimates of the contribution that environmental water is making to the biomass of key taxa groups.
+Using an example from the Lachlan river system, we have demonstrated how returning water for the environment can help restore and maintain essential food web functions and the health of our ecosystems.

 Lachlan case study for food webs: Developing an energetics model for the Lachlan

-The research team is developing a bioenergetic food web model to demonstrate rates of carbon transfer and production in the food web under different flow scenarios, to illustrate the changes in productivity and outcomes for key taxa such as fish.
-The model will allow managers to predict the changing biomass of different species or groups in rivers in response to environmental water use.
+We have developed a bioenergetic food web model to predict the rates of carbon transfer and production in the food web under different flow scenarios.
+This illustrates the changes in productivity and outcomes for key taxa such as fish.
+The model can be used by managers to predict the changing biomass of different species or groups in rivers in response to environmental water use.
 The model will be built to incorporate new information into the framework as it is generated.

 The modelling approach chosen is a bioenergetic food web model using the Ecopath with Ecosim platform, an approach commonly used to model marine food webs.
 The model describes the movement of energy between groups in a food web over time.
 It does this by integrating knowledge of the biomass and ecology of organisms in a food web (including diet preferences, growth and consumption rates) and the influence of environmental factors such as temperature and flow.
 The approach integrates data from Selected Area’s, literature, and food web theory to provide estimates of food web productivity with and without Commonwealth environmental water.